 The prevalence of excess weight among Year R children varies across the electoral wards from 20.7% in Holderness to 31.6% in University, although Marfleet, Orchard Park, North Carr and Newington & Gipsyville have the highest number of Year R children who are living with excess weight (range 177 to 205).
-The prevalence in Marfleet is significantly higher than Hull, and the prevalence in Kingswood and Holderness are significantly lower than Hull.
+Compared to the Hull average, the prevalence is significantly higher in Marfleet, and significantly lower in Kingswood and Holderness.